Waxing Gibbous on

 Moon before ascending node

-10 days after descending node on 16 July 2083 at 06:07 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 29 July 2083 at 04:55 in ♒ Aquarius.
+10 days after descending node on 16 July 2083 at 06:07 in ♌ Leo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 29 July 2083 at 04:55 in ♒ Aquarius.

 Moon at southern standstill

 At 00:18 the Moon is meeting its standstill point to reach South declination of ∠-26.954°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠26.955° at the point of next standstill in ♊ Gemini on 8 August 2083 at 19:08.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠26.955° at the point of next northern standstill in ♊ Gemini on 8 August 2083 at 19:08.

 Syzygy in 2 days